EdgeFirstAI/documentation/docs/perception/topics/radar.md

 - Output raw Radarcube
 - DBScan clustering of radar points

 The radars topics are published under the `/radar` namespace and offers the following sub-topics: `/radar/targets`, `/radar/clusters`, `/radar/cube`, and `/radar/info`.
-Clustering parameters are configurable through the `radarpub` server.
+Clustering parameters are configurable through the `radarpub` service.
 See radarpub service configuration documentation for details.

 ## /radar/targets